-I will give a short course on “tensor categories and topological orders” starting roughly from the middle of September to the end of October at Yau’s center of mathematics at Tsinghua University.
-The precise date, time and location will be announced later.
+I will give a short course on “tensor categories and topological orders” from September 19, 2017 to October 19, 2017 at Yau Mathematical Sciences Center, Tsinghua University.
+There will be three lectures each week except the week of Oct.
+2-6.

 Category theory, a branch of mathematics, is notorious for its abstractness (and uselessness even for many mathematicians).
 It is surprising that the mathematical theory of tensor category has entered the field of topological phases of matter at its full strength.
 Almost all ingredients of the representation theory of unitary fusion categories have their physical meanings.

 This short course is an introductory course of category theory and its application in the study of 2d topological orders.
 Among many important results in 2d topological orders, the theory of anyon condensation provides a unique way to demonstrate the power of category theory.
 More importantly, it serves as an indispensable base for many other important results and further developments.
 For example, it naturally leads us to a classification of all topological defects of all codimensions, including gapped edges and domain walls, and bulk-edge duality, etc. The main goal of this course is to explain the anyon condensation theory developed in the following paper (some related references are added at the end)

 - Liang Kong, Anyon condensation and tensor categories, Nuclear Physics B 886 (2014) 436-482, [arXiv:1307.8244]

 The course is mainly designed for students in condensed matter physics.
 Since we will also have a few audiences from string theory and mathematical physics community, I will try to connect it to other topics as well, such as topological field theories in mathematics.